MDAnusamandiriGroup/jkn-mbg-fiscal-space/README.md

 The complete release should reproduce all reported tables and figures from the reconstructed monthly input data using a fixed random seed.

-Before public release, confirm that:

-- every manuscript number matches the repository output;
-- no obsolete 300-dpi figures remain;
-- no identifying metadata is exposed if the manuscript is under double-anonymous review; and
-- the archived release corresponds to the submitted manuscript version.

 ## Data and code availability statement